Codyvanzandt/beautiful-jekyll/_posts/2018-08-18-bcts-naming.md

 We know *what* this code does, but we have no idea *why* it's doing it.

-But if we do a little better job of naming things, this murky little function shines right up makes its intention perfectly clear:
+But if we do a little better job of naming things, this murky little function shines right up and makes its intention perfectly clear:

 ```python
 OVERTIME_CUTOFF = 40